 – Charging fixed fees on most orders (or a flat percentage rate on small orders).

-– Ensuring market pricing data arrives at external points of presence simultaneously.
+– Ensuring market pricing data arrive at external points of presence simultaneously.

 – Slightly delaying market pricing data for all customers (no colocation).